Quantum interferometry in external gravitational fields: Optical experiments

-\subsection{Stodolsky’s Proposal}
+\subsection{Stodolsky’s proposal}

-In his 1979 paper, Stodolsky proposed a free-space Mach–Zehnder interferometer for measuring the gravitationally induced phase shift on light \cite{1979GReGr..11..391S} (this was presented as an optical variant of the experiment done by Colella, Overhauser, and Werner, which is described in \cref{s:COW} below, and predates Tanaka’s proposal described above).
+In his 1979 paper, Stodolsky proposed a free-space Mach–Zehnder interferometer for measuring the gravitationally induced phase shift of light \cite{1979GReGr..11..391S} (this was presented as an optical variant of the experiment done by Colella, Overhauser, and Werner, which is described in \cref{s:COW} below, and predates Tanaka’s proposal described above).
 A simplified schematic of the setup is provided in \cref{fig:MZI setups}.
 In contrast to Tanaka’s setup, light is not guided through optical fibers, but follows free-fall trajectories between the beam splitters and the mirrors.

-Explicit integration of the geodesic equation \eqref{eq:geodesic motion x/T} with constant $\t\gravA{_i}$ shows that the rays interfering at the second beam splitter (\textit{D}) pass the first beam splitter (\textit{A}) at different times and different positions.
+Explicit integration of the geodesic equation \eqref{eq:geodesic motion x/T} in spatial Riemann coordinates with constant $\t\gravA{_i}$ shows that the rays interfering at the second beam splitter (\textit{D}) pass the first beam splitter (\textit{A}) at different times and different positions.
 To leading order in the acceleration $\gravA$, these offsets are given by

 where $\theta$ is the inclination of the mirrors and beam splitters that are separated horizontally by the length $\length$ and vertically by the height $h$.
 Here and in the following, $\t{\Delta x}{^\mu} = \t*x{^\mu_\I} - \t*x{^\mu_\II}$ refers to the coordinate separation between the upper ray $\t\gamma{_\I}$ (\textit{ABD}) and the lower ray $\t\gamma{_\II}$ (\textit{ACD}) at the respective events of entering the interferometer\footnote{The coordinate displacement arising here can be formalized geometrically using the notion of geodesic separation vectors, but this is not necessary for the purpose of computing the difference in phase between the two events with coordinates $\t*x{^\mu_\I}$ and $\t*x{^\mu_\II}$ using \cref{eq:phase evolution general}.}.
 Since the phases are constant along the rays, the phase shift at \textit{D} is given by the “separation phase” $\Eikonal(\t*x{_\I}) - \Eikonal(\t*x{_\II}) \approx \t\WaveC{_\mu}\t{\Delta x}{^\mu}$, see \cref{eq:phase evolution general}.
-Using $(\t\WaveC{_\mu}) \approx (- \omega, 0, \omega/c, 0)$, the lapse-induced phase shift thus takes the form
+Using $(\t\WaveC{_\mu}) \approx (- \omega, \omega/c, 0, 0)$, the lapse-induced phase shift thus takes the form

 which is identical to the phase shift in Tanaka’s setup with $n = 1$.
 Hence, even though the two setups differ in the details of light propagation (guided motion within optical fibers is generally not geodesic), the resulting phase shifts and detection probabilities coincide.